 Ongoing Reporting

 The award contract specifies a periodic reporting requirement for the project.
-Additionally, to assist the Department with program performance reporting, the BSTF award recipient may be required to provide annual project updates for 3 years after the close of the contract.
+Additionally, to assist the Department with program performance reporting, the grant award recipient may be required to provide annual project updates for 3 years after the close of the contract.

 Additional Documentation